 By Willem Dewulf, 5 min read

-Asana protects its platform’s data from a system-wide failure or outage but your individual company accounts are not protected.
+protect their cloud infrastructure from a system-wide failure or outage.
+However your individual company accounts are not protected.
 Instead, they are just one accidental data change, wrong app installation or malicious attack away from causing major issues for your business.

-On this blog post we’ll go in more detail about the possible risk scenarios of not backing your Asana data.
+On this blog post we’ll go in more detail about the possible risk scenarios of managing your critical business operations in the cloud.

 The most obvious risk is the unwanted deletion of important business data.
 There are 3 mains scenarios where this can happen: